hashicorp/vagrant/website/source/docs/cli/cloud.html.md

 **Command: `vagrant cloud box`**

-The `cloud box` command is used to manage CRUD operations for all `box` entities on Vagrant Cloud.
+The `cloud box` command is used to manage life cycle operations for all `box` entities on Vagrant Cloud.

 * [`create`](#cloud-box-create)
 * [`delete`](#cloud-box-delete)